rorycohdes/GodsEye/README.md

 etc.

-Makes sql queries in realtime to keep the frontend updated with the latest changes using SSE in our api
+Makes sql queries in realtime to keep the frontend updated with the latest changes using SSE in our api SSE route just for sending data to the webscraping page

+Intermediate ways to test files or quick ways [tools] to poke and prod your api/ server such as: curl and json.tool curl and query params such as limit ex. curl -s "http://127.0.0.1:8000/api/realtime/latest?limit=3" | python3 -m json.tool